n8willis/opentype-shaping-documents/opentype-shaping-use.md

 correctness or appearance of the final result is out of scope for this document.

-After the syllables have been identified, each of the subsequent shaping stages occurs on a per-syllable basis.
+After the clusters have been identified, each of the subsequent shaping stages occurs on a per-cluster basis.

 ### 3: Basic cluster formation ###